gizmola/docker4lamp/README.md

  - start adding code, and/or packages with composer/composer.json
  - Add your docker4lamp project to git

-## Developing your code
+### Developing your code

 Your code goes into the docker4lamp/_project_ directory.
 Don't change the name of this directory unless you are clear on changes you would need to make to your apache and debug settings

 _docker4LAMP_ assumes you will be developing a front controller style app, with the webroot set to the _project/ public_ directory

-## Running Composer inside the Container
+## Composer

 You can verify the names of your containers from your workstation by running

 <div class="highlight highlight-source-shell"><pre>
 docker ps
 </pre></div>

 Check the _name_ column of the output.
-The Apache/PHP container will have a name like:  your_project-server.
+The Apache/PHP container will have a name like:  **your_project-server**

-You will substitute the server container name for your project, shown in the name column from the docker ps command
+You will substitute the server container name for your project, shown in the name column from the _docker ps_ command

-## docker exec & composer
+### docker exec & composer

-Access the container using Docker exec
+Access the container using Docker exec:

 <div class="highlight highlight-source-shell"><pre># connect as user www-data
 docker exec -it -u www-data:www-data -w /var/www/html/project your_project-server /bin/bash
 </pre></div>